Fantasy is more than dragons

 Please send me your idea for a guest post.
 It needs to appeal to my readers, who are mostly writers interested in books and book marketing.
 Assuming we move forward with it, I’ll need the following (please consider this a checklist and be sure to send me everything):

 - The post in word format;

 - all photos as separate files;

 - buy links (in case of a book feature or promo).

 7. Done.
 Is there anything else you need?

 Yes.
-My blog will offer you exposure to real people.
-I think each and every one of them as my friend, so please visit the post once it’s live and respond to the comments.
+My blog offers you exposure to real people.
+I know all of them and think of each and every one of them as my friend.
+So, please visit the post once it’s live and respond to the comments.
 I’m always shocked by the fact that only a handful of guest bloggers have ever shown up to say a simple “thank-you” to their readers.

 I sent my first email from my cave, just before dad took me hunting for my very first Stegosaurus.
 Since then, I’ve been obsessive about checking my email.
 Just fill in the form below, and I’ll get back to you real soon.

 If you subscribe to my newsletter, I’ll keep you up-to-date with my news and send you exclusive short stories as a ‘thank-you.’
 You can also subscribe to my ARC list below and be the first to read all of my works–for free!